 -

-Heart disease, the leading cause of death among men and women in the United States, is responsible for approximately 500,000 deaths annually.
+Heart disease, the leading cause of death among Americans, is responsible for approximately 659,000 deaths annually.
 High cholesterol is one of the primary risk factors for heart disease, heart attack and stroke.
-The condition can be clearly identified with blood tests, but many people don’t understand what cholesterol is or how it’s broken down into low-density lipoproteins (LDL), high-density lipoproteins (HDL), total cholesterol and triglycerides.
-Understand the good, the bad...
+While doctors can diagnose the condition from blood test results, many people don’t understand what cholesterol is or how to interpret their lipid profile.
+Cholesterol is a waxy, fat-like substance in the blood essential for digesting foods, producing hormones and creating new cells.
+Your liver...

 Read More